MaxChip101/PSS-interpreter/docs/pss.md

 ### Structure

 The structure of the code is pretty simple.
 How you strucure the code is dependent on how big of an array and how many scopes your script needs.
 You would strucure your code like this: `{array_size}^{scope_count}:`.
 For example if you take 16 memory slots and have 2 scopes in use then you would strucure the code like this `16^2:`.
 The single quotation mark seperates the size of your array from your scope size, the colon ends the preset and any character after the colon is seen as code.

 ---

+### Comments
+The `@` command would initiate a comment that would make the interpreter ignore any syntax inside the comment.
+The comment could be ended by placing another `@` command.
+This is similar to `/**/` kind of comment system in C. Here is an example: `1^1: @ Hello, World! @` this would not do anything since the the only syntax which is a `!` is within a comment that would make it not be read by the interpreter.

+---